mobxjs/mobx/docs/intro/concepts.md

 This largely avoids the need to dispose views.
 If a view is no longer in use it will be garbage collected automatically.

-_autorun_ creates a special kind of views.
-They evaluate eagerly instead of lazily.
-But without producing a value.
-_autorun_ functions if you have _views_ that should always be updated, even if it they are not in use by any other view.
-This is useful to achieve **effects**; code that kicks off some imperative code if the _state_ changed.
-Stuff like logging to the console, updating the UI or sending changes to the server.

 All _views_ should be **pure**.
 They are not supposed to change _state_.

 ## Illustration